github/docs/content/osmand/map/online-raster-maps.md

 ---

 ## Use cases
-There is a big variety of possible use cases cause they vary on infinite external map sources possibilities.
+There is a big variety of possible use cases cause they vary on infinite external map source possibilities.
 Here are some popular:
 - Satellite imagery as underlay
 - Live traffic information
 - Rain forecast as overlay
-- Rich topographics maps with hillshades / slopes
+- Rich topographic maps with hillshades / slopes
 - Active cycling / running trails as overlay
 - Live vessel information
 - Online OpenStreetMap tiles for OSM editing purposes